 The AWS-provided default KMS key policy changes the behavior of KMS access by allowing usage of IAM policies and thus "delegating" the ability to permit access to IAM policies.
 Without the delegation policy, the KMS key policy must explicitly allow access.

-From AWS documentation on policy evaluation"For most resources, you only need an explicit allow for the principal in either an identity-based policy or a resource-based policy to grant access.
+From AWS documentation on policy evaluation: "For most resources, you only need an explicit allow for the principal in either an identity-based policy or a resource-based policy to grant access.
 IAM Role Trust policies and KMS key policies are exceptions to this logic, because they must explicitly allow access for principals"

 From AWS documentation on default key policies: "This default key policy has one policy statement that gives the AWS account that owns the KMS key permission to use IAM policies to allow access to all AWS KMS operations on the KMS key." and "When the principal in a key policy statement is the account principal, the policy statement doesn't give any IAM principal permission to use the KMS key.
 Instead, it allows the account to use IAM policies to delegate the permissions specified in the policy statement.
-This default key policy statement allows the account to use IAM policies to delegate permission for all actions (kms:*) on the KMS key."
+This default key policy statement allows the account to use IAM policies to delegate permission for all actions (kms:*

 Below is our modified version of a key policy to still allow root access in case of lockout as well as adding access for a key administrator.
-To do so, we added a condition key for aws:PrincipalType and matched that to Account.
+To do so, we added a condition key for aws:PrincipalType

 {